-Students select two of the four SPEA Public Affairs major fields to prepare for their qualifying examinations.
-For each field, the student must complete required courses and approved electives.
-The fields and the required courses are:
+Students select one of the four SPEA Public Affairs major fields (identified below) to prepare for their qualifying examinations.
+For this field, the student must complete required courses and approved electives.

 Public Management

 The design and operation of government and not-for-profit institutions, including strategic/operations management and interrelationships between public, private, and civil society organizations.